marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

-**Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Decoupling between strain localisation and the microstructural record: evidence from in-situ strain measurements in polycrystalline ice.
+**Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Decoupling between strain localisation and the microstructural record revealed by in-situ strain measurements in polycrystalline ice.
 Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H In review in *Earth and Planetary Science Letters*.

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Jing Z, Shi F, Liu W, Barou F.  Experimental Evidence for a Weak Calcic-Amphibole-Rich Deep Crust in Orogens.
 In review in _Geophysical Research Letters_.